 The process that we follow is as follows:

-• Submit your CV – This is then quickly checked by a Recruitment Consultant against entry criteria and the current requirements so that we can give you a straightforward answer as to you likely options.
+- Submit your CV – This is then quickly checked by a Medical Resourcing Consultant against entry criteria and the current requirements so that we can give you a straightforward answer as to you likely options.
 If your CV is accepted, you will be sent forms to complete with further information and your employment preferences.

-• Documentation – Over the next few weeks our Recruitment Administration Team will be in regular contact with you to obtain the many documents that we need from you in order to make sure that all of our deadlines are met.
+- Documentation – Over the next few weeks our Medical Resourcing Team will be in regular contact with you to obtain the many documents that we need from you in order to make sure that all of our deadlines are met.
 Those that respond quickly and provide the requested information in full are far less likely to experience any hold-ups later in the process.

-• Hospital Allocation – We will normally advise you of your actual hospital placement about 2 months before you are due to start.
-We do this so that there is less chance of a placement having to be altered due to the incumbent doctor changing his or her plans.
+- Hospital Allocation – We will normally advise you of your actual hospital placement about 2 months before you are due to start.
+We do this so that there is less chance of a placement having to be altered due to the incumbent doctor changing their plans.
 When we allocate a hospital we try wherever possible to take your preferences into account.

 This detailed process has helped hundreds of doctors to successfully manage their introduction to their work in the UK.
 It is a system that has been developed over the years to the benefit of the doctors and has resulted in very few finding that ‘difficult first week’ too much to cope with.